 2020 has certainly been unprecedented, but the Tenzo team has been hard at work perfecting the tools that make running restaurants more efficient in these trying times.
 The pandemic has accelerated corporate digital transformation and enhanced the importance of analytics tools in the hospitality sector.
 More than ever, restaurants need to be able to access their data and insights, as sales become more volatile.
+Sales forecasting for restaurants is another dimension on top of this helping to supercharge their performance.

 On the flipside, in a recent report, Bain & Company listed technologies that work towards zero food waste as one of the key trends for 2021.
 “Using technology to reduce waste could put a significant dent in the food discarded by retailers and businesses, increase food security, and alleviate the suffering of the hundreds of millions of people who go to bed on an empty stomach”.